-The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2015 and September 2016.
+The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in July 2015 and September 2016.
 The FZ300 is a fixed lens compact, while the G85 is a mirrorless interchangeable lens camera.
-The cameras are based on a 1/2.3-inch (FZ300) and a Four Thirds sensor.
-The FZ300 has a resolution of 12 megapixel, whereas the G85 provides 15.8 MP.
+The cameras are based on a 1/2.3-inch (FZ300) and a Four Thirds (G85) sensor.
+The FZ300 has a resolution of 12 megapixels, whereas the G85 provides 15.8 MP.

 The physical size and weight of the Panasonic FZ300 and the Panasonic G85 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ300 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably smaller (6 percent) than the Panasonic FZ300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.